What Is Autism?

 Autism is a general term used to describe a group of developmental disorders known as Pervasive Developmental Disorders (PDD) or Autism Spectrum Disorders (ASD).
 It includes Autistic Disorder, Pervasive Developmental Disorder, Not Otherwise Specified (PDD-NOS) and Asperger Disorder.

-People with autism have symptoms or difficulty in these areas:
+People with autism have symptoms or difficulty topics for informative speech in these areas: